pfheatwole/thesis/source/foil_geometry.rst

 ..
 Generalize the basic equation by decomposing `r_LE/O = r_LE/RP + r_RP/O`

-[[Although the basic equation is enough to describe any wing composed of continuous design curves (I think), its simplicity means the complexity is pushed into the design curves.
+[[Although the basic equation is enough to describe any wing composed of continuous design curves (I think), its simplicity means the remaining complexity is pushed into the design curves.
 A dramatic improvement is to allow each section to be positioned using arbitrary reference points instead of the section leading edges.
 This extra flexibility allows much simpler parametric forms.]]

 [[The "basic equation" is an explicit, mathematical representation of the standard approach to wing modeling used by most tools.
 (Well, sort of: most tools use a parametrized version of it; for example, you can usually specify twist as an Euler angle.)
 It is general but unwieldy, since the model must be specified in terms of the leading edge.
-The real magic happens when `r_LE/O` is decomposed so it can be specified using an arbitrary reference point;
+The real magic happens when :math:`\vec{r}_{LE/O}` is decomposed so it can be specified using an arbitrary reference point; that's the part that introduces the flexibility that enables simplified parametric functions.]]

-that's the part that introduces the flexibility that enables simplified parametric functions.]]
+[[Elaborate on why requiring the position to be specified in terms of the leading edge is suboptimal. **The key problems are that 1) you can't specify the geometry in the simplest way, and 2) it couples the design curves.**

-[[Elaborate on why requiring the position to be specified in terms of the leading edge is suboptimal. **The key problems are that 1) you can't specify the geometry in the simplest way, and 2) it couples the design curves.** This is where I make my stand that existing tools are suboptimal, which is why it gets its own section.]]
+(Coupled curves means they have to be designed simultaneously; redesigning one requires redesigning the others.)
+This is where I make my stand that existing tools are suboptimal, which is why it gets its own section.]]

 Instead of requiring section positions to be specified in terms of section